 Commercial – a three-year scheme in which you'll move around a number of departments, helping make decisions about how taxpayers' money should be spent on the goods and services the government needs.

-Digital, data and technology – a four-year scheme in which you'll design, build and run government digital services.
+Digital, data and technology – a three-year scheme in which you'll design, build and run government digital services.

-Diplomatic Service – a two-year scheme in which you'll work on projects that promote British interests in other countries and support British citizens overseas.
-The scheme can involve an overseas placement.
+Diplomatic Service – currently a two-year scheme, this might change to three years for graduates starting in 2021.
+On this stream, you'll work on projects that promote British interests in other countries and support British citizens overseas.

-Diplomatic Service economics – a two-year scheme that focuses on making sure that foreign policy is based on sound economic data.
-This scheme can involve an overseas placement.
+Diplomatic Service economics – currently a two-year scheme, this might change to three years for graduates starting in 2021.
+This stream focuses on making sure that foreign policy is based on sound economic data.

 Finance – a four-year scheme in which you'll also work towards becoming a fully qualified accountant.
-In your final year, you'll also spend six months on a secondment outside the Civil Service.
+In your final year, you'll also spend six months working in finance on a secondment outside the Civil Service.

 Generalist – a three-year scheme involving year-long placements in areas of your choice.
 In your second year, you have the chance to work on a secondment in another area or in a charity.